Proppant Transport Solver

 Primary solution field labels are proppantConcentration and pressure.
 Initial conditions must be prescribed on these field in every region, and boundary conditions must be prescribed on these fields on cell or face sets of interest.
 For static (non-propagating) fracture problems, the fields ruptureState and elementAperture should be provided in the initial conditions.

 In addition, the solver declares a scalar field named referencePorosity and a vector field named permeability, that contains principal values of the symmetric rank-2 permeability tensor (tensor axis are assumed aligned with the global coordinate system).
-These fields must be populated via Element: FieldSpecification section and permeability should be supplied as the value of coefficientName attribute of the flux approximation scheme used.
+These fields must be populated via XML Element: FieldSpecification section and permeability should be supplied as the value of coefficientName attribute of the flux approximation scheme used.

 Example